 How geospatial data and expertise is driving UK towards zero emissions

 Adoption of EVs, and therefore reduced dependency of petrol- and diesel-fuelled cars, needs to be supported with the right infrastructure in place, and through that, a positive customer experience.
 OZEV have been working to improve that experience at EV charge points.
-They recently published a government response on how they will make it easier to pay, open up charge point data, use a single payment metric, and ensure a reliable network.
+It recently published a government response on how it will make it easier to pay, open up charge point data, use a single payment metric, and ensure a reliable network.